|

 to bring sexual abuse of children on the politico-social agenda from

+the 1970s.
 In the past, people involved in gay or

 lesbian behaviour formed a generally silent minority, but parallel with